-The Caribbean has become known as a whale and dolphin watching hotspot, with an abundance of both resident and migratory cetaceans.
+The Caribbean has become known as a whale and dolphin watching hotspot, with a significant diversity of both resident and migratory cetaceans.
 Not only are visitors in with a chance of spotting sought-after species of marine mammals – including humpbacks, sperm whales, and Atlantic spotted dolphins – they may even get the chance to swim alongside these utterly spellbinding species.

 Natural, or not at all